roblaing/erlang-webapp-howto/unit5/README.md

 added.

 Erlang's standard library doesn't include a Json parser, so we need to pick one of the many third-party libraries available.
-I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is simpler to add as dependency because applications in Elixer's <a href="https://hex.pm/">https://hex.pm/</a> depo don't need a full path.
+I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is easy to add as dependency because applications in Elixer's <a href="https://hex.pm/">https://hex.pm/</a> depo don't need accompanying URL's to their github or whatever homes.

-So we need to edit rebar.config:
+So we need a small edit in <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/rebar.config">rebar.config</a>:

 ```erlang
 {deps, [ {cowboy, {git, "https://github.com/ninenines/cowboy.git", {branch, "master"}}}